reyccodes/portfolio/docs/robotics.md

 Expect for some major changes to occur within the new few hours and days!
 ```

-Robotics is a super fascinating field to me, both for the algorithm rigor and the awesomeness of seeing your code work on a robot!
+Robotics is a super fascinating field to me, both for the algorithmic rigor and the awesomeness of seeing your code work on hardware!
 Below are some neat projects I've gotten to work on!

 ## Experiences